 The director and playwright Tina Landau has helmed works by leading names in drama and musical theater, from Shakespeare to her fellow Steppenwolf Theatre Company member Tracy Letts, and from Comden and Green to Adam Guettel.
 But for her latest Broadway outing, Landau sought inspiration in a character originally developed for children’s television — an animated sea sponge, to be precise.

 That would be the unsinkable title character of the long-popular Nickelodeon series SpongeBob SquarePants and its movie adaptations.
-Now SpongeBob SquarePants has arrived onstage; subtitled The Broadway Musical, it’s due to begin previews November 6 and opens December 4 at the Palace Theatre.
+Now SpongeBob SquarePants has arrived onstage; subtitled The Broadway Musical, it opened on December 4 at the Palace Theatre.

 Landau admits she was skeptical when her agent first approached her about nine years ago with news that Nickelodeon was “exploring the possibility” of such a project.
 “All I could see was a big costumed mascot and characters in a theme park, which is among the things I’m least interested in doing,” she says.
 But she learned that the network was open to different ideas and that the show’s creator, animator (and former marine biology teacher) Stephen Hillenburg, “was only interested in the material being adapted for the stage if it had an ‘indie spirit,’ because that’s what he came out of.”